cacostamx/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Analysis on Kickstarter data
+Analysis on Kickstarter data for Louise